raje2411/HDFS_Benchmarking_automation/README.md

 Inputs:-

     -files   --> No. of HDFS files used for testing the throughput.

--output  --> is the directory where you want to collect all your benchmarking results.
+    -output  --> Directory where you want to collect all your benchmarking results.
+The script checks and creates the complete path of the directory if it doesn't exist.

--email   -->you email id
+    -email   --> your email id

 The script should email the status when each iteration (filesize) is completed.